danbrodsky/site/content/about.md

 ![](/ctf.png#center)

 I post writeups to CTF problems that I found really interesting occasionally, and also some unrelated posts to my blog.
+All posts here are written using org-mode so I can live longer inside of an Emacs session.

 If you'd like to get in touch, email me at [danbrodsky@pm.me](mailto:danbrodsky@pm.me)